evesleep/recruitment-tests/Test.LaravelDeveloper.md

 You will be assigned this test by either your recruiter, or a member of Eve's deveopment team, please email your results to them directly.

-Please make this a single zip file named `{yourname}-frontend-developer.zip` containing:
+Please make this a single zip file named `{yourname}-backend-developer-(laravel).zip` containing:

 1. A single markdown file with the answers to the technical questions
 2. One folder containing the technical test

 ## Technical Test
-* Your task is to create an HTML file (and any additional JS/CSS files you need) which displays a product list page utilising the JSON in [this sample product data](Product-Data/product-data-example.md)
+* Your task is to create RESTFUL API endpoint in Laravel capable of returning a JSON object similar too: [this sample product data](Product-Data/product-data-example.md), the endpoint should support search filters for: sku, product name and each attribute.
+* API should include support for CRUD operations for products and attributes.
+* You should design a database structure, and include a seeder to populate sample data.
+* The endpoint should support searching & filtering for products by: sku, name or attributes.
-* We want to see your ability to write semantic, valid mark-up & resuable & maintainable CSS & Javascript.
+* We want to see you demonstrate a deep understanding of Laravel

 ___Please note:___ _there is no time limit to this test, spend as much or as little time on it as you wish._

 ### Requirements
-* It should be responsive (mobile first)
-* It should have a header & footer
-* It should have a responsive product grid (2 at mobile upto 4 at desktop)
-* It should include filters for product attributes (size, colour, etc)
+* Written in Laravel
+* Design DB structure and a seeder to populate sample data

 ### Bonus Points
-* Use any of the following languages, tools or frameworks:
-    * VueJS
-    * Laravel
-    * SCSS
-    * Webpack
-* Add sort functionality - acending/decending for price or by name (aphabetical)
-* Include pagination (10 or 20 items per page)
+* Use a TDD approach to development.
+* Add JWT/OAuth2 authentication to your api.
+* Ehance search functionality to include price from/to functionality.

 ## Technical Questions
 Please answer the following questions in a markdown file called `Answers to technical questions.md`

 1. How long did you spend on the coding test?
 What would you add if you had more time?
 If you didn't spend much time on it, use this to explain what you would have done.
-2. How would you trackdown a JS performance issue in production?
-Have you ever had to do this?
+2.
-3. What is your favourite feature of any of the lanuguages you used?
-Describe a situation where you have used this feature.
+3. What is your favourite Laravel feature, why?
 4. Describe yourself in JSON.

 __Thanks for your time!__